-- 10 For evaluating the performance of all the sub-grid parameterizations, we calculated Pearson's correlation coefficient (r) between modeled and satellite-based results (Table 4).
-Generally, the comparison demonstrates that simulated interannual variability shows a good agreement with GIEMS and SWAMPS-GLWD in most of the Transcom regions.
-For boreal and tropical regions, all correlation coefficients are ranging from - 15 0.7-0.8.
-The comparison of the inter-annual trends (Fig. A1 in the Appendix) indicates that absolute values of simulated interannual variations are close to satellite-based observation with good agreement in shape and timing in these regions.
+To evaluate the performance of all the sub-grid parameterizations, we calculated the Pearson's correlation coefficient (r)between modeled and satellite-based results (Table 4).
+Generally, the comparison demonstrates that simulated interannual variability shows a good agreement with GIEMS and SWAMPS-GLWD in most regions as defined in Fig. 2.
+For boreal and tropical regions, all correlation coefficients range from 0.7 to 0.8.
+The comparison of the interannual trends (Fig. A1 in the Appendix) indicates that absolute values of simulated interannual variations are close to satellite-based observation with good agreement in shape and timing in these regions.
 This demonstrates the ability of TOPMODEL to capture the large-scale variations in wetland/inundation.
-Highest disagreements are found in temperate regions that are strongly affected by - 20 human activities (likely strong global anthropogenic effect on continental surface freshwater), which is indicated by GIEMS (Prigent et al., 2012) but not by modeled results.
+The highest disagreements are found in temperate regions that are strongly affected by human activities (likely a strong global anthropogenic effect on continental surface freshwater), which is indicated by GIEMS (Prigent et al., 2012) but not by modeled results.

-The interannual variability originating from six different sub-grid DEM parameterizations is very similar between these schemes with Spearman rank correlation coefficient r > 90 %.
-Among the six schemes, the parameters calculated from HydroSHEDS

-25 using basin-based statistics result in better agreement between simulated and measured wetland area than the other schemes.
-In most regions, the SWAMPS-GLWD and GIEMS are consistent in their observed wetland area patterns, except for temperate regions (e.g. Temperate South America, Temperate North America, Europe).

-This confirms that the differences in surface water extent detection between GIEMS and SWAMPS-GLWD, which might be caused by observational behaviors from different satellite instruments and algorithms.
-In addition, parameters estimation based on river basins are slightly better than tile-based results.
+The interannual variability originating from six different sub-grid DEM parameterizations of these schemes is very similar, with Spearman rank correlation coefficient r > 90 %.
+Among the six schemes, the parameters calculated from HydroSHEDS using basin-based statistics result in better agreement between simulated and measured wetland area than the other schemes.
+In most regions, the SWAMPS-GLWD and GIEMS are consistent in their observed wetland area patterns, except for temperate regions (e.g., temperate South America, temperate North America, Europe).
+This confirms that the differences in surface water extend detection between GIEMS and SWAMPS-GLWD, which might be caused by observational behaviors from different satellite instruments and algorithms.
+In addition, parameters estimation based on river basins are slightly better than grid-based results.

-5 5 Discussion
+5 Discussion

-5.1 Wetland modelling based on TOPMODEL concept
+5.1 Wetland modeling based on TOPMODEL concept

-The coupling between LPJ-wsl and TOPMODEL with parameter calibrations as described in this study allows for simulating the wetland dynamics, as well as its specific location and extent.
-The improvement in this study that importing F{max} calibration using inventories is based on the recent discussions of the suitability of TOPMODEL application to simulate wetland variations at large spatial scale (Ringeval et al., 2012), and intercomparisons of the wetland-area-driven model bias in CH4 emission at regional scale (Bohn et al., 2015a).
-The naturally inundated areas simulated by TOPMODEL so far have shown extensive disagreement with inventories and remotely sensed inundation datasets (Melton et al., 2013), and are said to be difficult to validate in absolute numbers.
-Moreover, these large discrepancies of wetland areas among LSMs were observed, partly due to large varieties of schemes used for representing hydrological processes, and partly due to the inappropriate parameterizations for simulating inundations.
-To solve this challenges at the global scale, we presented an improved representation of wetland/inundation in LSMs that can be make comparable with benchmark dataset in absolute values is necessary for global wetland modelling.
+The coupling of LPJ-wsl with TOPMODEL with calibrated parameters as described in this study, improves the dynamic simulation of wetlands, in particular their geographic location and extent.
+This is based on the recent discussions of the suitability of TOPMODEL applications to simulate wetland variations at large spatial scale (Ringeval et al., 2012), and intercomparisons of the wetland-area-driven model bias in CH4 emission at regional scale (Bohn et al., 2015).
+The large discrepancies of wetland area among LSMs so far have shown extensive disagreement with inventories and remotely sensed inundation data sets (Melton et al., 2013), which is partly due to large varieties of schemes used for representing hydrological processes, or due to the inappropriate parameterizations for simulating inundations.
+Our results suggest that benchmarking F{max} is necessary for global wetland modeling.